seantrott/seantrott.github.io/research.md

 ## Mentalizing for indirect request comprehension

 Interlocutors don't always know or believe the same things.
 For example, a comprehender might know that the heater is broken, but the speaker might not.
-To what extent do comprehenders modulate their interpretation of an utterance like "It's cold in here" as a function of what the *speaker* can be inferred to know?
-And does a given comprehender's **mentalizing capacity** predict their likelihood
+To what extent do comprehenders modulate their interpretation of an utterance like "It's cold in here" as a function of what the *speaker* believes about the world?
+And does a given comprehender's **mentalizing capacity** predict their likelihood of adopting a speaker's perspective when inferring what they mean?

 ### Relevant papers and projects

-**Trott, S.**, Reed, S., Ferreira, V., & Bergen, B. (2019) Prosodic cues signal the intent of potential indirect requests. *Proceedings of the 41st Annual Meeting of the Cognitive Science Society*. [[Link]](https://www.researchgate.net/publication/335313498_Prosodic_cues_signal_the_intent_of_potential_indirect_requests) [[Data and code for analysis]](https://github.com/seantrott/prosody_indirect_requests)

 **Trott, S.**, & Bergen, B. (2018).
 Individual Differences in Mentalizing Capacity Predict Indirect Request Comprehension. *Discourse Processes*. [[Link]](https://www.tandfonline.com/doi/pdf/10.1080/0163853X.2018.1548219) [[Link to experimental materials]](https://github.com/seantrott/mentalizing_experimental_materials)

 **Trott, S.**, & Bergen, B. (2017, October).
 A theoretical model of indirect request comprehension.
 In 2017 AAAI Fall Symposium Series. [[Link]](https://www.aaai.org/ocs/index.php/FSS/FSS17/paper/viewFile/16026/15301)

+## The role of prosody in indirect request comprehension

+Another cue to meaning is **prosody**: the rhythmic and intonational properties of how an utterance is spoken and signed.

+### Relevant papers and projects

+**Trott, S.**, Reed, S., Ferreira, V., & Bergen, B. (2019) Prosodic cues signal the intent of potential indirect requests. *Proceedings of the 41st Annual Meeting of the Cognitive Science Society*. [[Link]](https://www.researchgate.net/publication/335313498_Prosodic_cues_signal_the_intent_of_potential_indirect_requests) [[Data and code for analysis]](https://github.com/seantrott/prosody_indirect_requests)

 # Ambiguity in the lexicon

-I'm interested in the question of how human comprehenders construct meaning from ambiguous or under-specified input.
+[ Fill in ]

+# Sub-morphemic form-meaning systematicity